Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-If our goal is to implement universal quantum computation, then the decoding algorithm will have to keep up with the logical error rate of the quantum computer as every time a non-Clifford gate is realized in the quantum circuit, one needs to know whether to do an additional logical Pauli.
-Researchers have developed faster renormalization-group decoders \cite{DP:renorm, BH:3Dcube} which process the defects using parallel processing over the 2D or 3D lattice in time $O(\log L)$.
-The idea of the simple decoder in \cite{BH:3Dcube} which works for any $D$-dimensional stabilizer codes is to recursively match defects locally.
-For a 2D surface code with perfect parity check measurements one starts by dividing up the defect record into local clusters of O(1) size.
-In each cluster the algorithm tries to find a local error which removes the defect.
+Researchers have developed potentially more efficient renormalization-group decoders \cite{DP:3Ddecoding, BH:3Dcube} which process the defects using parallel processing over the 2D or 3D lattice in time $O(\log L)$ (not taking into account a finite speed of communication).
+The idea of the simple decoder in \cite{BH:3Dcube} which works for any $D$-dimensional stabilizer code is to recursively match defects locally.
+For a 2D surface code with perfect parity check measurements, one starts by dividing up the defect record into local clusters of O(1) size.
+In each cluster the algorithm tries to find a local error which removes the defects.
 If a cluster contains a single defect for example, then no such local error can be found.
 Thus the next step is to enlarge the linear size of the cluster by a factor of $2$ and reapply the same procedure on the leftover defect record.
-The decoder stops when no more defects are present or when one has a reached a certain maximum number of iterations $r$ scaling as $r=O(\log L)$.
-For the toric code with perfect parity checks, Ref.~\cite{BH:3Dcube} has obtained a noise threshold of $p_c=6.7\%$ using this RG decoder while the RG decoder in \cite{DP:renorm} achieves $9\%$ (minimum-weight decoding via matching gives $10.3\%$). \\
+The decoder stops when no more defects are present or when one has a reached a certain maximum number of iterations $r=O(\log L)$.
+For the toric code with perfect parity checks, \cite{BH:3Dcube} has obtained a noise threshold of $p_c=6.7\%$ using this RG decoder while the RG decoder in \cite{DP:renorm} achieves $9\%$ (minimum-weight decoding via matching gives $10.3\%$). \\